- Richest Celebrities

 In 2018, Kat Von D married Rafael Reyes, a musician and member of the band Prayers who is generally credited for creating the "Cholo Goth" genre.
 Also in 2018, the couple had their first child together.

-Real Estate: In 2011, Kat Von D purchased a Gothic mansion in Los Angeles for $2.175 million.
+In 2011, Kat Von D purchased a Gothic mansion in Los Angeles for $2.175 million.
 The property features 4,148 square feet of living space, a gated driveway, a guesthouse, and "castle-like" construction dating back to the 1920s.

 Kat Von D subsequently adjusted the interior decor to fit with her tastes, adding spooky paintings, strange figurines of animals, and melted candles that dripped onto the floor and the fireplace.
 Two years later in 2013, it was announced that Von D was selling this home with an asking price of $2.5 million.
 She did not find a buyer, which turned out to be a good thing, because she re-listed it in July 2020 for $3.4 million.

 In 2016, Kat Von D purchased another home in Los Angeles, this time in Hancock Park.
 The 11-bedroom home has quite a history, as it was once featured in the film Cheaper by the Dozen.
 The home's original construction dates way back to the 1890s, and it wasn't until 1915 that the mansion was picked up and moved to its current location.
 With a 27,000-square-foot lot and over 12,000 square feet of living space, the home definitely classifies as a mansion.